GST Calculator — Add or Remove 10% GST, Bulk + BAS

 What's the difference between GST-free and input-taxed supplies?

-Both are non-taxable, but the credit treatment differs.
-GST-free supplies (basic fresh food, medical and educational services, childcare, most exports) sit under Division 38 of the GST Act — you do not charge GST on the sale, but you can still claim GST credits on related business purchases.
-Input-taxed supplies (residential rent, most financial supplies like loans and bank fees, precious metals after the first sale) sit under Division 40 — you also do not charge GST, but you generally cannot claim GST credits on purchases used to make those supplies.
-Getting this distinction wrong on your BAS may lead to under-claimed credits or credits you are not entitled to.
+GST-free and input-taxed supplies are both non-taxable sales, but they differ in how credits work.
+GST-free supplies — basic fresh food, medical and educational services, childcare, and most exports — sit under Division 38 of the GST Act: you do not charge GST, but you can still claim credits on related business purchases.
+Input-taxed supplies — residential rent and most financial supplies such as loans and bank fees — sit under Division 40: you do not charge GST and generally cannot claim credits on purchases used to make those supplies.
+Misclassifying a supply on your BAS can lead to under-claimed or over-claimed credits.

 What is a BAS and how does GST relate to it?

-A Business Activity Statement (BAS) is the form GST-registered businesses lodge with the ATO — typically quarterly, sometimes monthly or annually.
-The GST section of your BAS reports total GST collected on sales (labels G1 and 1A) and total GST credits claimed on purchases (G11 and 1B).
-The difference is your net GST position: if you collected more than you paid, you remit that amount to the ATO; if you paid more (common for capital-intensive purchases or export businesses), the ATO refunds the difference.
-The calculator's BAS Position helper estimates this net figure once you enter both totals.
+A Business Activity Statement (BAS) is the form GST-registered businesses lodge with the ATO, usually quarterly.
+Its GST section reports total GST collected on sales (labels G1 and 1A) and total GST credits claimed on purchases (G11 and 1B); the difference is your net GST position.
+If you collected more than you paid you remit the difference to the ATO, and if you paid more — common for capital-intensive or export businesses — the ATO refunds you.
+The BAS Position helper estimates this net figure once you enter both totals.

 How often do I need to lodge a BAS?

-Most small businesses lodge BAS quarterly — every three months, due around the 28th of the month following the end of each quarter.
-Larger businesses with high GST turnover are required to lodge monthly.
-Voluntarily-registered businesses below the registration threshold can choose to lodge annually with their tax return.
-The ATO assigns your lodgement cycle when you register; you can check your current cycle in ATO Online Services or on your most recent BAS.
+Most small businesses lodge a BAS quarterly, around the 28th of the month after each quarter ends.
+Businesses with high GST turnover are required to report monthly, while voluntarily-registered businesses below the registration threshold can choose to report annually with their tax return.
+The ATO assigns your lodgement cycle when you register, and you can confirm it in ATO Online Services or on your most recent BAS.

 Can I claim GST credits on business purchases?

-Yes — if you are registered for GST, you can claim input tax credits for the GST included in the price of goods and services you buy for business use.
-To claim, you generally need a valid tax invoice from the supplier, particularly for purchases above the ATO's tax invoice threshold.
-Credits are claimed at labels G11 and 1B on your BAS, and the net effect appears in the BAS Position section of this calculator once you enter both GST collected and GST paid.
-Keep tax invoices for at least five years for ATO audit purposes.
+If you are registered for GST, you can claim input tax credits for the GST included in the price of goods and services bought for business use.
+You generally need a valid tax invoice from the supplier, particularly for purchases above the ATO's tax invoice threshold, and credits are reported at labels G11 and 1B on your BAS.
+Keep your tax invoices for at least five years in case of an ATO review.